pujadatajourney/Spotify_Analysis/README.md

 # Spotify_Analysis

-This project involves analyzing a Spotify dataset with various attributes about tracks, albums, and artists using SQL.
-It covers an end-to-end process of normalizing a denormalized dataset, performing SQL queries of varying complexity (easy, medium, and advanced), and optimizing query performance.
-The primary goals of the project are to practice advanced SQL skills and generate valuable insights from the dataset.
+This project focuses on analyzing a Spotify dataset containing detailed information about tracks, albums, and artists using SQL.
+It involves the complete process of normalizing a denormalized dataset, writing SQL queries of varying complexity (easy, medium, and advanced), and applying query optimization techniques.
+The key objective of this project is to strengthen advanced SQL skills while extracting meaningful insights from the dataset

 ![](https://github.com/pujadatajourney/Spotify_Analysis/blob/main/spotify_logo.jpg)